-The Lorain County Community Action Agency aims to reduce the incidence and impact of poverty by strengthening and empowering individuals, families, and communities.
+The Lorain County Community Action Agency aims to reduce the incidence and impact of poverty by strengthening and empowering individuals, families and communities.
+We provide services to aid in emergencies and to help individuals become and remain self-sufficient.

 Eligible clients save their earned income toward a vehicle purchase.
 The grant from the Ohio Finance Fund matches their savings 2 to 1 up to a total of $3,999.
 Participants take financial literacy courses as well as learning the costs of owning a vehicle and its proper maintenance.
 Formerly the LCCAA Family Learning